SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/distance.md

 * Messages are always timestamped at the same place, called the RMARKER at the beginning of a transmission.
 This way, the length of a message has no impact on the ability to timestamp it.

 !!! note
-    Timestamps on the DW1000 can be quite tricky to understand as RX and TX timestamps are not done exactly at the same moment and the antenna delay must be taken into account.
+    Timestamps on the DW1000 can be quite tricky to understand as RX and TX timestamps are not created exactly at the same moment and the antenna delay must be taken into account.
 Before tweaking anything in the algorithm, the user should read sections 3.2, 3.3 and 4.1.6 of the [DW1000 User Manual](https://www.decawave.com/sites/default/files/resources/dw1000_user_manual_2.11.pdf).

 ### One-to-One